 The Kroto Research Institute is open during office hours (8am - 6pm).
 Out of hours access is by swipe card using your Sheffield University uCard.
 If you would like to request your uCard is activated to provide access to the KRI please go through the online Building Access Request System.
 Please note that if you wish to request out of hours access you will need to have up to date fire and out of hours training.

 The entrance to the Confocal Facility itself is via the main door into the second floor lab, S20.
 Contact the technical manager of this laboratory, Vanessa Singleton for access to this area.

 How to Book the Facility

-All independent users are required to book the facility using the Equipment Booking Website.
-To do this you will require a username and password, which will be provided after the new user registration and training has been completed (see above).
-This will allow you to make and edit your own bookings by simply logging in and selecting the times and the specific microscope that you require.
+All users are required to book the facility using the Equipment Booking Website.
+If you need access to this site please ensure that you have completed all the new user requirements and training and then contact Dr Nicola Green.
 If you require the two-photon facility, remember to book this along with the required microscope.